MarcSallaberrembordeCodein/ibexa-migration-bundle2/README.md

     - and/or configuring Solr to always commit changes to the index immediately (eg. disable `commitwithin`)

-* when using SOLR in multi-core configurations and getting a `java.lang.NegativeArraySizeException` error, you will have to set a lower value than the default 2147483647 for parameter `ibexa_migration_bundle.query_limit`
+* when using SOLR in multi-core configurations and getting a `java.lang.NegativeArraySizeException` error, you will have to set a lower value than the default 2147483647 for parameter `kaliop_migration_bundle.query_limit`

 * if you get fatal errors without any error message when running a migration which involves a lot of content changes, such as f.e. altering a contentType with many contents, it might be that you are running out of memory for your